-National Multiple Sclerosis Society, MS Prevalence5; National Institute of Environmental Health Sciences, Autoimmune Diseases.6 And approximately four million babies are born in the U.S. every year.
+(MS).
+Centers for Disease Control and Prevention, Improving the Quality of Life for People With Arthritis, Centers for Disease Control and Prevention, National Health Interview Survey, 2016 (June 2017) (analysis by ALA Epidemiology and Statistics Unit using SPPS Software); National Multiple Sclerosis Society, MS Prevalence; National Institute of Environmental Health Sciences, Autoimmune Diseases.
+Nearly one in five adults lives with a mental illness.
+National Institute of Mental Health, Statistics.
+And approximately four million babies are born in the U.S. every year.
 Joyce A. Martin et al., Births: Final Data for 2016, NATIONAL VITAL STATISTICS REPORTS (Jan.
-2018).7
+2018).

 Absent insurance, the cost of treatment for these conditions is beyond the reach of all but the wealthiest individuals.
 For example, treatment for an individual with severe hemophilia A (but no complications), averages over \$300,000 per year, and must continue for the individual's lifetime.
 Zheng-Yi Zhou et al., Burden of Illness: Direct and Indirect Costs Among Persons with Hemophilia A in the United States, 18 J. MED.
 ECON.
-1, 6 (2015).8 One 2013 study found that cancer patients were more than two and a half times as likely to file for bankruptcy as people without cancer.
+1, 6 (2015).
+One 2013 study found that cancer patients were more than two and a half times as likely to file for bankruptcy as people without cancer.
 Scott Ramsey et al., Washington State Cancer Patients Found to be at Greater Risk for Bankruptcy than People Without a Cancer Diagnosis, 32:6 HEALTH AFF.
-1143, 1147-48 (June 2013).9 Cardiovascular disease is also a leading cause of medical bankruptcy.
+1143, 1147-48 (June 2013).
+Cardiovascular disease is also a leading cause of medical bankruptcy.
 David U. Himmelstein et al., Medical Bankruptcy in the United States, 2007: Results of a National Study, 122 AM.
 J. MED.
 741, 745 (2009).
+Inability to afford needed mental health services is one of the